tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/3/LessonPlan.md

 ### Overview

 Today's class will have the students actually build a real Ethereum-based blockchain using the `puppeth` tool bundled with `geth`, the official Ethereum node software.

-The goal of this lesson is to build a Proof of Work based chain in class, to prepare the students for building a "Proof of Authority" based test network at home, as well as explain the differences in consensus algorithms and the tradeoffs that they balance.
+The goal of this lesson is to build a "Proof of Work" based chain in class, to prepare the students for building a "Proof of Authority" based test network at home, as well as explain the differences in consensus algorithms and the tradeoffs that they balance.

 ### Class Objectives